AdobeDocs/experience-manager-cloud-service.en/help/edge/aem-authoring/edge-dev-getting-started.md

 * **Universal Editor** - This should be the default choice for new sites.
 * **AEM Page Editor** - This should be chosen for an existing AEM Sites migration to Edge Delivery Services.

 This guide focuses on AEM projects on Edge Delivery Services using the Universal Editor.
-See the document [Developing for Edge Delivery Services](/help/edge/developing.md) for more details on choosing the right editor and the migration of existing AEM sites to Edge Delivery Services.
+See the document [Using Edge Delivery Services with AEM](/help/edge/using.md) for more details on choosing the right editor and the migration of existing AEM sites to Edge Delivery Services.

 ## Core Concepts when Developing for Edge Delivery Services {#core-concepts}